ErrorAtLine0/infinipaint/README.md

 ## Contribution

 Currently, I won't be accepting most pull requests.
 The program is at a stage where large parts of the code are constantly being rewritten, so unless it's something small and doesn't interfere with code I'm currently working on, I probably won't be merging it.
+Any issue reports (bug reports, feature requests, etc.) are welcome though!